by Texas Homesteader ~

 No problem, RancherMan scarfed up that batch of ‘mistake cookies’.
 LOL.

 Then I tried the recipe with regular ole granulated sugar instead.
 I also added a tiny 1/4 teaspoon of vanilla extract in the batter because I love the taste of vanilla too.

 The texture was much improved and the cookies baked up smoother with a lighter color too.
 We both loved these.

 I may experiment with brown sugar for future batches of these peanut butter cookies.
 But a cup of brown sugar sounds like a lot.
 Maybe half brown sugar & half granulated?

 Or heck maybe I won’t change a thing.
 They were delicious and really hit the spot.
 And you can’t beat a recipe with three tiny ingredients #amiright??

 But wait, there’s MORE!

-This recipe is not only easy, it’s all baked on one 15″x20″ cookie sheet at one time.
+This recipe is not only easy, but using my 1.5″ cookie scoop the whole batch of cookies is all baked on one single 15″x20″ cookie sheet all at one time.
 Mine typically makes about 16-18 cookies.